K-5 ELA

 - References

-Balanced Literacy Overview
+K-5 Literacy Overview

-The Balanced Literacy Approach incorporates processes that involve both independent and interactive reading and writing experiences.
 Students participate in a variety of well-planned reading, writing, speaking, listening and thinking activities that will serve as the foundation for high-level achievement.
 Strong emphasis is placed on developing effective skills and strategies that enable students to read and write for a variety of authentic purposes throughout and beyond the school day.
-A Balanced Literacy Approach includes Interactive Reading and Writing, Shared Reading and Writing, small group work, word study, and workshop.
+Teachers provide clear models and explicit demonstrations of effective literacy practices.
+Students participate in small groups, partnership and independent literacy experiences, in which they hone their skills.
+Teachers' ongoing assessment of student learning allows for differentiation to support students in whole group, small group or individually.
+The ultimate goal is to develop students with strong foundational skills who also display the habits of lifelong readers and writers.

 Workshop Framework

 Pelham teachers use the workshop structure to deliver instruction in reading and writing.
-This model is based on the belief that children learn best when given authentic opportunities to learn.
+This model is based on the belief that children learn best when given direct instruction and authentic opportunities to learn.
 Reading Workshop includes opportunities for read aloud, guided reading and independent reading.
 Writing Workshop includes opportunities for small group writing and independent writing.
 The structure for the workshop model includes:

 Mini-Lesson (10-15 minutes)